anbox-cloud/discourse-docs/howto/manage/manage-appliance.md

   Configure and initialise the Anbox Cloud Appliance.
 See [Start the initialisation process](https://discourse.ubuntu.com/t/install-appliance/22681#start-initialise) for more information.
 - `monitor`

-  Expose the monitoring dashboard, if you deployed it during the initialisation.
+  Expose or unexpose the monitoring dashboard, if you deployed it during the initialisation.
+By default, the monitoring dashboard is exposed.
 - `status`

   Display status information for the Anbox Cloud Appliance.